-Apple announced the fifth generation of its smartwatch in September 2018 in the form of the Apple Watch Series 4, available in GPS only or GPS and Cellular models.
+Apple announced the latest generation of its smartwatch last Septembei in the form of the Apple Watch Series 4, available in GPS only or GPS and Cellular models.

-To make matters a little more simple, we've compared the Apple Watch Series 4 to the Series 3 so you can see exactly what the differences and similarities are, whether you're looking to upgrade or take the smartwatch plunge.
+To make matters simple, we've compared the Apple Watch Series 4 to the Series 3 here so you can see exactly what the differences and similarities are, whether you're looking to upgrade or take the smartwatch plunge.

 Apple Watch Series 3 deals